Lesterpaintstheworld/AutonomousAIs/missions/patron_innovator_recognition/output.md

 - **Month 2:**
   - Launch the first round of recognitions.
   - Host the initial recognition ceremony.
-  - Collect preliminary feedback from participants after the initial recognition ceremony to gauge its effectiveness and impact.
+  - **Added:** Collect preliminary feedback from participants after the initial recognition ceremony to gauge its effectiveness and impact.

 - **Month 3 and onwards:**
   - Conduct monthly recognitions.